tomz2000-lab/Masterthesis/README.md

 ## Acknowledgement
-This work builds on the concepts and methods established by Bianchi et al. (2024), who introduced the NegotiationArena platform—an evaluation framework for assessing how effectively large language models negotiate across different types of two-agent negotiation games.
+This work builds on the concepts and methods established by Bianchi et al. (2024), who introduced the NegotiationArena platform—an evaluation framework for assessing how effectively Large Language Models negotiate across different types of two-agent negotiation games.
 Their study provides foundational insights for analyzing agent interactions, negotiation dynamics, and benchmarking LLM negotiation capabilities in varied scenarios.

 ```bibtex
 @article{bianchi2024llms,